JamieS56/Milestone-Project-4/README.md

 * "Have a responsive website."

+    All pages have been tested across desktop, iPhone 7, iPhone 10, Samsung Galaxy S20, laptop, and also in the browsers development mode where you can change the screen size.
+All of them function and are styled coreectly.

 * "Player carousel on home page."

+    The Bootstrap carousel is a great feature of the home page it looks goood and works on desktop tablet and mobile.

 * "Base functionality e.g. creating editing and deleting data works without any problems."

+    I have tested creat

 * "Sending an automatic email on ticket bookings."

+    The user recieves an email when creating a booking and confirms all the details of the booking for the user.

+    tickets/views.py
+    ```
+    send_mail(
+        f'Booking Confirmation <{ticket.ticket_id}>',
+        f'Hello {full_name},\n\n Your tickets for {str(ticket.fixture)} are confirmed.\n Total: ${ticket.price}.\n\n We hope you enjoy the game!\n The Messi Ankles Team',
+        settings.DEFAULT_FROM_EMAIL,
+        [ticket.email],
+        fail_silently=False
+    )
+    ```

+### Futh

 ## Future scope/ Ideas